rv-ds-se-hub/rv_prateek_ml_camp/notebooks/00_setup_structure_tools.md

 **Linting** is like having an experienced colleague review for mistakes and clarity:
 - Did I mention an attachment but forget to attach it?
-- Am I using technical terms my boss won't understand?
+- Am I using technical terms my teacher won't appreciate?
 - Is this sentence so long it's confusing?

 > Formatting is about STYLE.
 It automatically rewrites your code to enforce a consistent look and feel (line length, quotes, spacing).
 It doesn't care about logic, only appearance.